-5 Reasons to Upgrade to Heavy-Duty Industrial Hinges
+5 Signs It’s Time to Switch to Heavy Duty Industrial Hinges

 From a cost perspective, the difference is simple: heavy-duty hinges come at a higher price point than standard, hardware store hinges.